Major in Chinese

 How Can I Tell If I Would Like Chinese?

 Do you like learning languages?
 Do you have a particular interest in China, or in East Asia more broadly?
 Do you like martial arts movies?
 Do you like reading classic literary works and watching great movies?
 Are you curious about Buddhism, Daoism, or Confucianism?
 Are you interested in learning more about Chinese history, society, and culture?
 If so, you will benefit from being a Chinese major.
-Take a look at our Chinese Language Program website for detailed information about courses and requirements.

 Even if you don’t yet have a special interest in Chinese culture, being a Chinese major will be very valuable if you think you might one day want to work in a field that requires knowledge of languages, or even just an awareness of and sensitivity to cross-cultural issues.